Annual Convention Committee

 Technical Standards Committee

-Keith Wear, PhD, Vice Chair
+Keith Wear, PhD, Chair

 The Technical Standards Committee was formed during the late 1960s for the purpose of developing, where appropriate, standardized approaches to instrument performance measurements and other aspects of medical ultrasound, including presentation and labeling, phantoms, and nomenclature.
 The committee provides reviews of documents, manuals, and standards produced by other organizations, government bodies, and individuals, especially as these documents relate to the physics, engineering, performance testing, and clinical use of ultrasound equipment.
 It also maintains liaisons with other organizations developing standards for ultrasound equipment.